rootstrap/tech-guides/python/cookiecutter-django.md

 ## Install Cookiecutter
 [*Cookiecutter*](https://github.com/cookiecutter/cookiecutter) is a command-line tool that helps us to create projects from different templates, in our case, we will create a Django project.

-Firstly, we have to globally install that tool running `$ pip install cookiecutter`.
+Firstly, we have to globally install that tool running `$ pip install cookiecutter`

 ## Create a new project
 Since we want to create a Django project, we need to use the [Cookiecutter Django](https://github.com/pydanny/cookiecutter-django) template.